Master of Science in Occupational Therapy Admission Requirements

 (iii) Culture and mental health.

 - Though not a prerequisite, it is strongly recommended that all applicants take a medical terminology course for a grade (i.e. not pass/fail).
+Students who have not passed an approved medical terminology course with at least a grade of a C will need to learn medical terminology through independent study and pass a competency test during the first semester of the program.

 All prerequisite courses must be taken for a grade, and you must earn at least a grade of 2.0 in each course.
 However, in order to be competitive a grade of 3.0 or above is highly recommended.
+Prerequisite courses must be completed before enrollment in the Occupational Therapy Program.

 Apply and submit documents electronically: